JeffRMoore/async-benchmark-runner/README.md

 ```

 The results will be saved to a unique json file in the `benchmark-results`
 folder.
-(This can be changed.)
+The result location can be changed with a `--result-dir` parameter.
 A result report will be output:

 ```
 Running benchmark suite from benchmark/suite